Conference Sessions | TRACCS

 Moderated by Jim Charboneau

-This panel examines how digital twin technologies and 4D scheduling are transforming the planning and delivery of rail and transit projects.
+This panel examines how digital twin technologies and AI are transforming the planning and delivery of rail and transit projects.
 It explores real-time data integration, simulation-driven decision-making, and schedule optimization, demonstrating how these tools enhance coordination, reduce risk, and improve project outcomes across complex infrastructure environments.

 Future Mobility: How Generative AI is Transforming the Industry